Excel SEARCH Function

 - start_num - [optional] Starting position in the text to search.
 Optional, defaults to 1.

 The SEARCH function returns the position (as a number) of one text string inside another.
-If there is more than one occurence of the search string, SEARCH returns the position of the first occurrence.
-SEARCH is not case-sensitive, but does support wildcards.
+If there is more than one occurrence of the search string, SEARCH returns the position of the first occurrence.
+SEARCH is not case-sensitive but does support wildcards.
 Use the FIND function to perform a case-sensitive find.
-When SEARCH doesn not find anything, it returns a #VALUE error.
+When SEARCH doesn't not find anything, it returns a #VALUE error.
 Also note that when find_text is empty, SEARCH will return 1.
 This can cause a false positive when find_text comes from a cell, and the cell is empty.